On the number of terms in the COS method for European option pricing: Numerical experiments

 \subsection{VG model}

 Using the VG model as an example, this section shows that Theorem \ref{thm:find_N_A_B} does not help in finding the number of terms $N$ for the COS method if the density of the log-returns is not sufficiently smooth.
+The density of the VG model at time $T>0$ has semi-heavy tails, see \citet[Example 7.5]{albin2009asymptotic}.
+It can be expressed by means of the Whittaker function and is $(J+1)$-times continuously differentiable if $J+2<\frac{2T}{\nu}$, see \citet{kuchler2008shapes}.

-Let $f_{\text{VG}}$ denote the density of the log-returns in the VG model at maturity $T>0$ with parameters $\sigma>0$, $\theta=0$ and $\nu>0$.
+Let $f_{\text{VG}}$ denote the density of the log-returns in the VG model at maturity $T>0$ with parameters $\sigma>0$, $\theta\in\mathbb{R}$ and $\nu>0$.
 If $T<\frac{\nu}{2}$, the density $f_{\text{VG}}$ is unbounded and Theorem \ref{thm:find_N_A_B} cannot be used to find $N$.
 If $T\in\left(\nu,\frac{3\nu}{2}\right)$, the derivative of $f_{\text{VG}}$ is continuous, but the second derivative of $f_{\text{VG}}$ is unbounded, see \citet[Thm.
 4.1 and Thm.
 6.1]{kuchler2008shapes}.

-We can apply Theorem \ref{thm:find_N_A_B} with $J=0$ if $T\in\left(\nu,\frac{3\nu}{2}\right)$ but the value for $N$ is somewhat useless from a practical point of view as the following experiment shows: Consider a European call option and the following parameters:
+We can apply Theorem \ref{thm:find_N_A_B} with $J=0$ if $T\in\left(\nu,\frac{3\nu}{2}\right)$, but the value for $N$ is somewhat useless from a practical point of view, as the following experiment shows: Consider a European call option with the following parameters:

-By Equation (\ref{eq:M}), we set $L=0.91$ using $n=4$ moments.
-By numerically optimizing the derivative of the density $f_{\text{VG}}$, we obtain $H_{1}=218$ and Theorem \ref{thm:find_N_A_B} suggests $N\approx8\cdot10^{12}$.
+By Equation (\ref{eq:M}), we set $M=L=0.91$ using $n=4$ moments.
+By numerically optimizing the derivative of the density $f_{\text{VG}}$, we obtain $\|f^{(1)}\|_{\infty}=218$, and Theorem \ref{thm:find_N_A_B} suggests $N\approx4\cdot10^{14}$.

-We calulated a reference price $\pi_{CM}=1.809833$ using the Carr-Madan formula.
-Using the COS method, already $N=50$ is sufficient to approximate the reference price within the error tolerance.
+We calculated a reference price $\pi_{CM}=1.809833$ using the Carr-Madan formula.
+Using the COS method, $N=50$ is already sufficient to approximate the reference price within the error tolerance.